 Another of my favorite secret spices is smoked paprika.
 Sorry, regular paprika just won’t do.
 Smoked paprika is no longer difficult to find, thankfully, and it is a marvel!
 If you haven’t already tried it, cut up your favorite kind of potatoes and toss them with olive oil, sea salt, freshly cracked black pepper, and smoked paprika, spread them out on a pan covered with parchment paper and roast them in the oven.
 It’s so simple, but it’s wonderful!
 Cardamom is one of India’s secret spices, it’s rich, complex, and exotic.
 I had a dish at my favorite Indian restaurant that sent me home trying to recreate it, and of course cardamom was the secret spice ingredient.
 Yum!
 I’ve paired these three marvelous spices with the sweetness of sauteed onions, a hint of garlic, and the bite of freshly cracked black pepper.
 If you’d like to add heat to this dish, add a dash of your favorite cayenne pepper.

-From start to finish this recipe goes very quickly, so it’s best to be prepared and focused.
+From start to finish this recipe goes very quickly, so it’s best to be prepared and focused and use your mise en place skills.

 Start the pasta water and cook the angel hair pasta al dente, which happens quickly.
 Drain the pasta and add the bell pepper rings, and cover to allow the thinly sliced pepper rings to steam.